frenetic-lang/frenetic/guide/02-OxRepeater.md

 ### Introduction to OpenFlow

 In a basic SDN, all switches connect to a centralized controller machine.
-The controller thus has a global view of network and can program all switches to implement a unified, network-wide policy.
+The controller thus has a global view of the network and can program all switches to implement a unified, network-wide policy.
 To program a switch, the controller uses a standard protocol, such as OpenFlow.